Huotes/CommitMaker/README.md

 If you were somehow able to land a punch on Chuck Norris your entire arm would shatter upon impact.
 This is only in theory, since, come on, who in their right mind would try this?

 Latest survey shows that 3 out of 4 people make up 75% of the world’s population.

+When in a bar, you can order a drink called a 'Chuck Norris'.
+It is also known as a 'Bloody Mary', if your name happens to be Mary.